 Each year, March is recognized nationally as Brain Injury Awareness Month.
-According to the United States Brain Injury Alliance, this year 1.7 million Americans will sustain a traumatic brain injury.
+This year alone, 2.87 million Americans will sustain an acquired brain injury.
 Individuals who have sustained a brain injury are often times misdiagnosed, misunderstood, and under-funded.

-• Help us spread the word—Everyone is at risk for brain injury!
-‘Like’ BIAC on Facebook and throughout the month of March, BIAC will be sharing important information and surprising facts and figures about brain injury.
+- Support Our Programs & Help Us Spread the Word—Everyone is at risk for brain injury!
+‘Like’ BIAC on Facebook and Instagram, or follow us on Twitter.
+Throughout the month of March, BIAC will be sharing important information and surprising facts and figures about brain injury.
 Update your own Facebook cover photo to raise awareness about brain injury.
 Sharing these posts with your friends and family will help increase awareness.

-- Host a Community Event or Fundraiser—Individuals and businesses from across the state host diverse events with a common goal—to increase brain injury awareness.
+- Host a Community Event or Fundraiser—Individuals and businesses from across the state host diverse events with a common goal: to increase brain injury awareness.
 Events like Blue Jeans for BIAC, Pajama Day and progressive dinners are just a few examples to inspire you.
+You can even host a Facebook Fundraiser to support BIAC!
 The type of event you host is only limited to your imagination!